-- Members of trained staff have the power to use reasonable force to prevent pupils committing an Formatted: Font: (Default) Trebuchet MS, 10 pt offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
-Please refer to DFE Use Of Reasonable Force Guidance (2013).-

-(2) Staff at Sladefield Infant School were trained using the 'Team Teach' method (January 2016); this will be renewed by January 2019.
-Needs updating
+- Members of trained staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
+Please refer to DFE Use of Reasonable Force Guidance (2013). - Staff at Sladefield Infant School are trained using the 'Team Teach' method. - When deciding upon whether to use reasonable force, staff will consider whether the child has any specific vulnerabilities which might place the child at risk if reasonable force was used.